 The English language is written using the Latin alphabet, which consists of 26 letters.
 The English pronunciation can vary significantly from the spelling since the orthography is often historical.
 While the pronunciation changed in many cases over the course of the centuries, the spelling stayed the same.

 The syntax of the English language is different from that of the German language in many ways.
 This is the first obstacle for successful translation.
 Furthermore, all English tenses have a progressive form, which have no real equivalent in German.
 Consequently, these forms have to be paraphrased or described using other sentence constructions when translating.
 However, the inflection of verbs is easier.
 It was almost completely abandoned in the course of the centuries.
 Moreover, only few words in English have a gender (e.g. some professional titles), whereas German even has three different genders.

 The function of articles does not differ in German and English.
-However, there is only one definite article “the“and one indefinite article “a“ (or “an“ before spoken vowels) in English since there is no declination.
+However, there is only one definite article the and one indefinite article a (or an before spoken vowels) in English since there is no declination.

 Our contact details

 Do you urgently need a (certified) English translation?
 Should the translation be done with great care and precision but also as quickly as possible?
-Do you have a court or notary appointment, a hospital or trade fair visit, bank meeting, visit to an authority or a business meeting, cultural event, negotiation, factory visit, specialist conference, training course, civil wedding ceremony or another important event coming up and you need an English interpreter whose specialist knowledge and pubctuality you can absolutely rely on?
+Do you have a court or notary appointment, a hospital or trade fair visit, bank meeting, visit to an authority or a business meeting, cultural event, negotiation, factory visit, specialist conference, training course, civil wedding ceremony or another important event coming up and you need an English interpreter whose specialist knowledge and punctuality you can absolutely rely on?
 Then AP Fachübersetzungen is the right partner for you.
-You can reach us at +49 (0)911 – 650 08 650 or by email to email@example.com.
+You can reach us at +49 (0)911 – 650 08 650 or by email to firstname.lastname@example.org.
 However, you are also welcome to come to our interpreting and translation agency in Nuremberg.
 The friendly team of AP Fachübersetzungen will be happy to provide you with individual advice and will take care of your inquiry.